 During the first trimester hormones are released that cause veins to relax and after pregnancy they become smaller but often are still enlarged.
 It has been shown that with an increased number of pregnancies, the risk of varicose veins increases.
 Therefore, compression stockings during pregnancy may help.
 Unfortunately, we don’t know for sure, but it will at least help control the symptoms and manage swelling in the legs.

 There are several devices that can help with compression.
 The most common are stockings which come with different levels of compression.
 There are also wraps that can be applied on regular basis.
 For patients with significant swelling problems in the leg there are also compression pumps and compression braces.
-There are several devices that can help with applying compression stockings.
+Several devices are available to help with applying compression stockings.
 There is a stocking butler which allows you to step into the stocking.
 There are also are stocking donners which help guide the stockings on.

 It completely depends on what type of treatment you are having and where the involved veins are.
 For most treatments, because the involved veins are on the full length of the leg, one must use either a thigh-high, or pantyhose version.
 Knee high would only be appropriate if the involved veins are limited to below the knee.
 Once treatment is completed, and if stockings are needed on a more prolonged basis because of the nature of one’s occupation or activities, then knee high might be appropriate at that time.